 A-Device is an OTG capable USB device with a Standard-A or Micro-A plug inserted into its receptacle.
-The A-Device supplies power to VBUS and it is a host by default at the start of a session.
+The A-Device supplies power to VBUS and it is host at the start of a session.
 B-Device is an OTG capable USB device with a Standard-B, Micro-B or Mini-B plug inserted into its receptacle, or a captive cable ending being a Standard-A plug.
-The B-Device is a peripheral by default at the start of a session.
+The B-Device is a peripheral at the start of a session.
 USBFS uses the voltage level of ID pin to identify A-Device or B-Device.
-The ID status is reported in IDPS bit in USBFS_GOTGCS register.
+The ID status is reported in IDPS bit in USBFS\GOTGCS register.
 For the details of transfer states between A-Device and B-Device, please refer to OTG 1.3 protocol.